rbind/njtierney.com/content/about.md

 title: About Me
 ---

 My name is Nick Tierney.
+I did my undergrad and honours in Psych, and then took a turn into the unconventional and did a PhD in Statistics (under [Kerrie Mengersen](https://en.wikipedia.org/wiki/Kerrie_Mengersen)) in 2018.
+I now work as a research software engineer with [Nick Golding](https://www.telethonkids.org.au/contact-us/our-people/g/nick-golding/) at the [Telethon Kids Institute](https://www.telethonkids.org.au/), in Perth, Western Australia.
+I work on improving and maintaining the [greta](https://greta-stats.org/) R package for statistical modelling, and implementing workflows to automate analysis on diseases like COVID19 and malaria.

-I have an honours degree in Psychological Science, and completed my PhD in Statistics under [Kerrie Mengersen](https://en.wikipedia.org/wiki/Kerrie_Mengersen) in 2018.
-I am now a Lecturer at Monash University, working with [Di Cook](http://dicook.org/) and [Rob Hyndman](https://robjhyndman.com/) in the NUMBAT group.
-I am currently teaching [ETC1010, introduction to Data, Modelling, and Computing](https://dmac.netlify.org/).
+Previously I was at Monash University (2017-2020), working as a research fellow, then lecturer.
+I worked with [Di Cook](http://dicook.org/) in the [NUMBAT group](https://numbat.space/), and taught [ETC1010, introduction to Data Analysis](https://dmac.netlify.org/).

-My research is focussed on improving and understanding data analysis.
-Specifically, I'm interested in exploratory data analysis, statistical modelling, diagnostics, and understanding how colour choice can impact decision making.
-I am a strong believe in free and open source software, and have written several R packages to improve data analysis.
+My research focusses on improving data analysis.
+This includes exploratory data analysis, statistical modelling, diagnostics, and understanding how colour choice can impact decision making.

-My work so far has focussed on the importance of knowing your data ( [`visdat`](https://github.com/njtierney/visdat) ), and on creating principles and tools that make it easier to work with, explore, and model missing data  ( [`naniar`](https://github.com/njtierney/naniar)).
+I believe in free and open source software, and have written several R packages to improve data analysis.
+These can be seen on my [software page](http://njtierney.com/software).
+Some R packages I am quite proud of are ([`visdat`](https://github.com/njtierney/visdat)) for preliminary exploration of data, and [`naniar`](https://naniar.njtierney.com/), for improving working with and exploring missing data.

 I have also created an optimisation model that identifies and possibly relocates facilities to maximise their coverage on a population, in the R package [`maxcovr`](https://github.com/njtierney/maxcovr), and am interested in testing if commonly used diagnostics for MCMC methods are used effectively by researchers.

 I love the [R programming language](https://www.r-project.org/) and how it has transformed my world.
 I am a proud member of the [rOpenSci](https://ropensci.org/) community, a collective that works to make science open using R. I was the lead organiser of the rOpenSci ozunconf for [2016](https://auunconf.ropensci.org/), [2017](https://ozunconf17.ropensci.org/), and [2018](https://ozunconf18.ropensci.org/).